Asbestos Exposure Risk and Symptoms

 Also known as asbestos abatement, each state has strict rules on asbestos removal and how it’s handled.
 This is mainly in part because of how hazardous the mineral is to human health, and how easily the fibers can be inhaled or ingested.

-The most recent set of regulations on asbestos removal that must be followed by all building owners and managers are known as the NESHAP, or National Emission Standards for Hazardous Air Pollutants.
-The NESHAP was developed by the EPA and focuses on significant environmental risks and noncompliance patterns.
+The most recent set of regulations on asbestos removal that all building owners and managers must follow are known as the NESHAP, or National Emission Standards for Hazardous Air Pollutants.
+The NESHAP was developed by the EPA (Related News: MoCRA) and focuses on significant environmental risks and noncompliance patterns.
 It’s also the nation’s stationary source standard for hazardous air pollutants (HAPs).

 Signs of Asbestos Exposure

 Asbestos does not affect a person overnight.
-In many cases, 10 to 60 years may pass before any symptoms develop.
-Still, identifying where one may have been exposed can help doctors with their diagnosis and catch certain cancers, like mesothelioma, at an earlier stage.
+In many cases, 10 to 60 years may pass before any asbestos exposure symptoms develop.
+Still, identifying where one may have been exposed can help doctors diagnose certain cancers, like mesothelioma, at an earlier stage.
 Early diagnosis and treatment can significantly improve the patient’s prognosis.

 Getting Help for Asbestos-Related Disease

-While there is no cure for mesothelioma or other asbestos exposure-related illnesses, there are treatments available that can prolong survival, mitigate the symptoms, and improve the patient’s prognosis.
+While there is no cure for mesothelioma or other asbestos exposure-related illnesses, treatments can prolong survival, mitigate the symptoms, and improve the patient’s prognosis.
 If you’ve been diagnosed with mesothelioma, talk to your doctor about your treatments options.
-They can create a multimodal treatment plan for you and help determine which therapies have the best chance of success.
+They can create a multimodal treatment plan for you and help determine which therapies can succeed.

 Also, remember that you may have legal recourse.
 Get a free case evaluation and see what options are available.
 You may be entitled to compensation that could help pay for treatment or loss of income.